garciazapiain/folder-sync-tool/README.md

 python3 sync.py <source_folder> <replica_folder> <sync_interval_seconds> <log_file>
 ```

-### Explanation of parameters:
+## Explanation of parameters:

-    - <source_folder>: The absolute or relative path to the folder that contains the original files.
+    - **<source_folder>**: The absolute or relative path to the folder that contains the original files.
-    - Example: ~/Desktop/source-folder or /home/user/source-folder
+    Example: ~/Desktop/source-folder or /home/user/source-folder

-    - <replica_folder>: The absolute or relative path to the folder where the synchronization wil replicate files from the source.
+    - **<replica_folder>**: The absolute or relative path to the folder where the synchronization wil replicate files from the source.
-    - Example: ~/Desktop/replica-folder or /home/user/replica-folder
+    Example: ~/Desktop/replica-folder or /home/user/replica-folder

-    - <sync_interval_seconds>: The time interval (in seconds) at which the synchronization process repeats.
+    - **<sync_interval_seconds>**: The time interval (in seconds) at which the synchronization process repeats.
-    - Example: 10 (syncs every 10 seconds)
+    Example: 10 (syncs every 10 seconds)

-    - <log_file>: The file path and file name where logs will be stored, detailing synchronization activities.
+    - **<log_file>**: The file path and file name where logs will be stored, detailing synchronization activities.
-    -Example: sync_log.txt (stores logs in the current directory)
+    Example: sync_log.txt (stores logs in the current directory)

-### To stop script:
+## To stop script:

     - Press Ctrl + C